Coaching

 5. To maintain balance

-In addition, co-coordinative ability develops before sexual maturity.
+Also, co-coordinative ability develops before sexual maturity.
 Thus, it is believed that these skills must be developed during pre-pubescence since they are seen to regress during puberty.
-There are an infinite number of activities that develop the coordinative abilities including, but not limited to:
+There is an infinite number of activities that develop the coordinative abilities including, but not limited to:

 • change of direction drills